Exercises After Bariatric Surgery

 Can You Tighten Loose Skin after Weight Loss Surgery?

 Often, drastic weight loss can cause loose or saggy skin.
 It is tough to predict if this will be an issue for you after your weight loss procedure.
-Each individual is different and is influenced by factors such as age, amount of weight lost, how fast weight is lost, genetics, level of aftercare, and more.
-Proper nutrition, hydration, and exercise programs can all help your body heal after weight loss surgery but may not resolve an excess amount of loose skin.
-Fortunately, there are cosmetic (body contouring) procedures, such as tummy tuck and non-surgical treatments like Bodytite available that can alleviate loose skin.
+Each individual is different and is influenced by factors.
+For instance, age, amount of weight lost, how fast weight is lost, genetics, and level of aftercare.
+Proper nutrition, hydration, and exercise programs can all help your body heal after weight loss surgery.
+But may not resolve an excess amount of loose skin.
+Fortunately, there are cosmetic or body contouring procedures.
+Such as Tummy Tuck, and non-surgical treatments like Bodytite available that can alleviate loose skin.

 The team at the IBI Healthcare Institute will work with you during the entire process and ensure you have an exercise plan specifically created for you.
 Weight loss surgery and all the lifestyle changes it brings are challenging and require dedication and commitment.
-You deserve a better and healthier life, and we are here to support you as you work to attain your goals.
+You deserve a better and healthier life.
+We are here to support you as you work to attain your goals.